Language

 One-Click Copy

-Copy individual results or all results at once.
-Values are copied in a clean format, ready to paste into work orders, specifications, or documentation.
+Copy a single result or every result at once in a clean format, ready to paste into documentation.

 Unit Reference Guide

-Built-in reference panel explains each unit's conversion factor and typical usage scenarios.
+A built-in panel explains each unit's conversion factor and typical use, from kgf·cm servos to dyn·cm lab work.

 Bidirectional Input